MicrosoftDocs/winrt-api/windows.applicationmodel.userdataaccounts/userdataaccountstore_createaccountasync_946619348.md

 # Windows.ApplicationModel.UserDataAccounts.UserDataAccountStore.CreateAccountAsync

 ## -description
-Asynchronously creates a user data account, specifying a displayable user name and a GUID that identifies the app in the Windows Store.
+Asynchronously creates a user data account, specifying a displayable user name and a GUID that identifies the app in the Microsoft Store.

 ## -parameters
 ### -param userDisplayName
 A string containing the user name that is suitable for display.

 ### -param packageRelativeAppId
-The GUID that identifies the app in the Windows Store.
+The GUID that identifies the app in the Microsoft Store.

 ## -returns
 Returns the newly created [UserDataAccount](userdataaccount.md).